2022 Holiday Bowl

 The 2022 Holiday Bowl was a college football bowl game played on December 28, 2022, at Petco Park in San Diego, California.
 The 43rd annual Holiday Bowl, the game featured the Oregon Ducks from the Pac-12 Conference and the North Carolina Tar Heels from the Atlantic Coast Conference.
 The game began at 5:06 p.m.
 PST and was aired on Fox.
 It was one of the 2022–23 bowl games concluding the 2022 FBS football season.
 Sponsored by San Diego County Credit Union, the game was officially known as the San Diego County Credit Union Holiday Bowl.

+This was the first Holiday Bowl staged since the 2019 edition, as the 2020 and 2021 editions were canceled due to impact from the COVID-19 pandemic.

 Teams

 Based on conference tie-ins, the game featured teams from the Atlantic Coast Conference and the Pac-12 Conference.
 This was the first meeting between the two teams.
-This was Oregon's fourth appearance in the Holiday Bowl, where they have gone 2-1 in previous appearances in 2000 (won against Texas Longhorns 35–30), 2005 (lost against Oklahoma Sooners 14–17), and 2008 (won against Oklahoma State Cowboys 42–31).
+This was Oregon's fourth appearance in the Holiday Bowl, where they have gone 2-1 in previous appearances in 2000 (won against Texas Longhorns, also coached by Mack Brown, 35–30), 2005 (lost against Oklahoma Sooners 14–17), and 2008 (won against Oklahoma State Cowboys 42–31).
 This was North Carolina's first appearance in the Holiday Bowl.